colm-2025-pragmatics-llms/website/content/_index.md

           <span style="font-size:1.6rem; text-left; font-weight:600;">
           Towards Language Models as Language Users</span><br/>
           <span style="text-left;font-family: 'Source Serif 4', serif; font-weight:700; letter-spacing: 0em;"> The 1st Workshop on Pragmatic Reasoning in Language Models (PragLM)</span>
-          aims to stimulate research on developing LLMs as pragmatically competent language users.
+          aims to stimulate research on LLMs as pragmatically competent language users.
-          We invite contributions that will forward the discussion of understanding and improving LLMs to generate natural language flexibly and efficiently across contexts, with relations to research on the cognitive and linguistic processes supporting effective, context-sensitive communication.
+          We invite contributions that will forward the discussion of understanding and improvent of LLMs' capability to generate natural language flexibly and efficiently across contexts, with relations to research on the cognitive and linguistic processes supporting effective, context-sensitive communication.
 Our interdisciplinary theme brings together researchers in NLP, comptuational pragmatics, cognitive science, and other fields: <br/>join us at COLM 2025!
           </h4>
         </div>
     design: